daneden/daneden.me/src/blog/2019-07-29-toss-a-coin-with-react-part-1.md

 const [tossed, setTossed] = useState(0)
 ```

 This might be new as well!
-This is another form of desctructuring.
+This is another form of destructuring.
 The
 `useState` function returns an array of two values: the state variable, and the
 function to update the state variable.
 The first line above can be re-written
 as: